SDB:CUPS and SANE Firewall settings

 Furthermore certain kind of print job data (in particular PostScript but also PDF to some extent) is actually a program.

 PostScript is a general purpose Turing-complete programming language (cf. https://en.wikipedia.org/wiki/PostScript) that supports in particular file access on the system disk.
 When Ghostscript processes PostScript it runs a PostScript program as the user who runs Ghostscript (usually the user 'lp', see above).
-Furthermore when Ghostscript processes PDF it also runs a PostScript program because PDF interpreter, as currently supplied with Ghostscript, is written in PostScript where PDF features which have no equivalent in PostScript need to be implemented via special PostScript extensions that have proven to be a security problem.
-See https://artifex.com/blog/changes-to-the-pdf-interpreter that provides a lot of background information about Ghostscript's PDF interpreter and why it will be replaced by a new PDF interpreter that is written entirely in C. When Ghostscript processes an arbitrary PostScript or PDF file, the user who runs Ghostscript runs an arbitrary program which can do basically anything on the system where Ghostscript runs that this user is allowed to do on that system.
+Furthermore when Ghostscript processes PDF it also runs a PostScript program because the PDF interpreter, as supplied with Ghostscript before version 9.56, is written in PostScript where PDF features which have no equivalent in PostScript need to be implemented via special PostScript extensions that have proven to be a security problem.
+See https://artifex.com/blog/changes-to-the-pdf-interpreter that provides a lot of background information about Ghostscript's PDF interpreter and why it is replaced in Ghostscript version 9.56 by a new PDF interpreter that is written entirely in C. When Ghostscript processes an arbitrary PostScript or PDF file, the user who runs Ghostscript runs an arbitrary program which can do basically anything on the system where Ghostscript runs that this user is allowed to do on that system.
 To make it safer when Ghostscript runs a PostScript program the Ghostscript command line option '-dSAFER' disables certain file access functionality (for details see /usr/share/doc/ghostscript/*/Use.htm).
 When printing documents Ghostscript is normally run with the '-dSAFER' option set.
 Its name 'SAFER' says everything: It makes it 'safer' to let Ghostscript run a PostScript program, but it cannot make things completely safe.

 Users who are allowed to submit print jobs are allowed to upload arbitrary data and even certain kind of programs onto the CUPS server.